 We have entered into Change of Control Agreements with each of the named executive officers.
 The Change of Control Agreements provide for a cash payment upon a "Change of Control" (as defined in the 2003 Plan) in an amount equal to one times the named executive officers' base salaries at or immediately prior to the Change of Control.
 The cash payments are payable within 30 days of the effective date of the Change of Control.
-A cessation of a named executive officer's employment at the previously designated level (including as a result of death or disability) for any reason, a termination of a named executive officer other than for Cause (as defined in the Change of Control Agreements), and a termination by the named executive officer of Good Reason (generally, as defined in the 2003 Plan) that occurs not more than three months prior to a Change of Control will be deemed to be a termination of employment pursuant to a Change of Control Provided the named executive officer's termination of employment was at the request of a third party who has taken steps reasonably calculated to effect a Change of Control Agreements are automatically extended for an additional year each January 1 unless the Company provides notice to an employee that it will not extend the term of his or her Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement.
-The term of the Change of Control Agreements will also expire on the date any payments are made to the named executive officer pursuant to the Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement or the named executive officer pursuant to the Change of Control Agreement.
+A cessation of a named executive officer's employment at the previously designated level (including as a result of death or disability) for any reason, a termination of a named executive officer other than for Cause (as defined in the Change of Control Agreements), and a termination by the named executive officer for Good Reason (generally, as defined in the 2003 Plan) that occurs not more than three months prior to a Change of Control will be deemed to be a termination of employment pursuant to a Change of Control provided the named executive officer demonstrates that such cessation or termination of employment was at the request of a third party who has taken steps reasonably calculated to effect a Change of Control or the named executive officer's termination otherwise arose in connection with or in anticipation of a Change of Control.
+The Change of Control Agreements expire on December 31 of each calendar year, although they are automatically extended for an additional year each January 1 unless the Company provides notice to an employee that it will not extend the term of his or her Change of Control Agreement.
+The term of the Change of Control Agreements will also expire on the date any payments are made to the named executive officer pursuant to the Change of Control Agreement or the named executive officer ceases to be an employee of the Company prior to a change of control.